Billy Mitchell: World War I

 The French-built SPAD XVI which Mitchell piloted in the war, now exhibited inside the National Air and Space Museum in Washington, D.C.
 The SPAD XVI, an observation and bomber aircraft, has a Lewis twin machine gun mounted in the rear cockpit.

 When the United States declared war on Germany on April 6, 1917, Mitchell was in Spain en route to France as an observer.
 He arrived in Paris on April 10, and set up an office for the Aviation Section from which he collaborated extensively with British and French air leaders such as General Hugh Trenchard, studying their strategies as well as their aircraft.
 On April 24, he made the first flight by an American officer over German lines, flying with a French pilot.
 Before long, Mitchell had gained enough experience to begin preparations for American air operations.
 Mitchell rapidly earned a reputation as a daring, flamboyant, and tireless leader.
 In May, he was promoted to lieutenant colonel.
 He was promoted to the temporary rank of colonel on October 10, 1917, to rank from August 5.

 In September 1918, he planned and led nearly 1,500 British, French, and Italian aircraft in the air phase of the Battle of Saint-Mihiel, one of the first coordinated air-ground offensives in history.
 He was elevated to the rank of (temporary) brigadier general on October 14, 1918, and commanded all American air combat units in France.
 He ended the war as Chief of Air Service and Chief Group of Armies.

-Recognized as one of the top American combat airmen of the war alongside aces such as his good friend, Eddie Rickenbacker, he was probably the best-known American in Europe.
+Recognized as one of the top American combat airmen of the war alongside aces such as his good friend, Eddie Rickenbacker, he was one of the best-known Americans in Europe.
 He was awarded the Distinguished Service Cross, the Distinguished Service Medal, the World War I Victory Medal with eight campaign clasps, and several foreign decorations.
-Despite his superb leadership and his fine combat record, he alienated many of his superiors during and after his 18 months of service in France.
+Despite his leadership and his combat record, he alienated many of his superiors during and after his 18 months of service in France.